ktonon/two-medium-model/earth-and-solar-system.md

+# Earth and the Solar System

 What follows is an application of the Two-Medium Model (2MM) to Earth and the Solar System as a whole.
 If you are new to the framework, the top-level [README](./README.md) provides a concise introduction to its core ideas.

-# A Coherent Interior: How 2MM Reinterprets the Earth From the Inside Out
+## A Coherent Interior: How 2MM Reinterprets the Earth From the Inside Out

 One of the simplest ways to challenge any new physical framework is to ask what it predicts for something we know well.
 The Earth—warm, magnetic, geologically active—provides a natural test case.
 If the Two-Medium Model (2MM) were merely a reinterpretation of known physics, its implications for planetary interiors would collapse back into the familiar.
 But if it is a genuinely different ontology, the model should produce a meaningfully different and internally coherent picture of what happens beneath our feet.